Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_09_elif.rst

 Successive conditions
 ---------------------

-There are tasks in which, when one condition is not fulfilled, another one should be checked, and if that condition is not valid either then a third one is checked and so on.
+There are tasks in which, when one condition is not fulfilled, another one should be checked, and if that condition is not valid either, then a third one is checked and so on.
 To avoid writting

 .. activecode:: console__more_branching_elif1
     :passivecode: true